-22 STARTING ERRORS; TAKING PENALTIES; MOVING ASTERN
+22 STARTING ERRORS; TAKING PENALTIES; BACKING A SAIL

-- 22.1 A boat sailing towards the pre-start side of the starting line or one of its extensions after her starting signal to start or to comply with rule 30.1 shall keep clear of a boat not doing so until she is completely on the pre-start side. - 22.2 A boat taking a penalty shall keep clear of one that is not. - 22.3 A boat moving astern through the water by backing a sail shall keep clear of one that is not.
+- A boat sailing towards the pre-start side of the starting line or one of its extensions after her starting signal to start or to comply with rule 30.1 shall keep clear of a boat not doing so until she is completely on the pre-start side. - 22.2 A boat taking a penalty shall keep clear of one that is not. - 22.3 A boat moving astern, or sideways to windward, through the water by backing a sail shall keep clear of one that is not.